Skip to main content

 Screenshot 2024-10-25 at 11.05.45.png

 • Execute the command in a terminal window.
-The response will look like that:
+The response will look like this:

 JSON